NMaxCarr/GamingTimeManager/README.md

 * Time limit in **minutes** for a given period previously set.
 * Activate notification; A Windows alarm will pop once limit is reached. *(Not tested with other OS)*

-In any case, a Playnite notification will be showed when a game is closed to inform you about total time played and total time available to play.
+In any case, a Playnite notification will be showed when a game is closed to inform you about total time played and total time remaining to play.

 ## Localizations
+Your help to translate the extension is greatly appreciated.
+Visit the [Crowdin](https://crowdin.com/project/gamingtimemanager) project page.

 ## Contribute
 Don't hesitate to contribute or suggest any of your ideas for this extension.